-Comments raised by stakeholders Stakeholder name Organisation/ Community Date Source Responses isolated emissions are only a portion of the MES.
+Comments raised by stakeholders Stakeholder name Organisation / Community Date Source Response 'cumulative' is used in paragraph 27 of the submission.
+In this respect, in response to Sasol's argument that "their contribution in many cases is only a portion of the ambient pollution" it does not matter much if the isolated emissions are only a portion of the MES.
 In most cases, every polluters' emissions are only a portion of the ambient pollution.
 In an Atmospheric Impact Report, what matters is whether the impacts of a polluters' emissions, combined with all other emissions, create an airshed that does not comply with an ambient air quality standards or other air quality guidelines.
 This is the case in the airsheds of Secunda and Sasolburg which are not compliant with NAAQS.
 Sasol incorrectly uses a "delta" approach.
 The problem for SASOL is that the so-called "Delta approach" (which makes the impacts of pollution from any stationary source seem small in comparison to an AAQS (See Figure 5.2 on page 49 of the AIR) and which is nowhere required by the Regulations.
 Prof EK Cairncross LRC 25 November 2014 LRC Submission Sasol's motivation reports and accompanying reports contains all the information that Sasol considered relevant for purposes of enabling the NAQO to exercise her discretion and in so exercising her discretion determining what she considers relevant.
 Therefore the term 'fit for purpose' refers only to the choice of which air pollutant dispersion model to use (any recommended model is acceptable as long as it is 'fit to purpose').
 The term 'fit for purpose' has nothing to do with how to present the significance of the modelling out (predicted ambient air quality) and whether air quality would comply with NAAQS or otherwise be healthy.
-Ms Angela Andrews LRC 25 November 2014 LRC Submission Noted.
+Sasol's implication that it's use Ms Angela Andrews LRC 25 November 2014 LRC Submission Noted.
 The meaning of "fit for purpose" in this context is detailed in the AIR.
 The results have been presented in the AIR in a manner that makes a direct comparison between the current baseline scenario and compliance scenarios possible.
 The background concentrations would remain unchanged for all modelled scenarios, with the only change being reduced emissions from the point sources under consideration.
 Sasol therefore is of the view that this approach is not incorrect nor untenable, but rather provides information considered relevant.
-The relative contribution of the modelled values in relation to the measured ambient data is also presented on these graphs, which clearly indicate the significance of Sasol's emissions.
+The relative contribution of the modelled values in relation to the measured